If you plan to earn money by working in college, you'll need to understand the first steps to finding a job. Here are the basics.

 If you're counting on work-study earnings as part of your financial aid, be aware that those jobs sometimes fill quickly, so the sooner you start, the better.

 Or later.
 Some students prefer to wait until they have at least a few weeks of managing a new class schedule, a different type of homework load and the college environment before adding a job to the mix.
-In that case, you should start looking for suitable work a month or more before you hope to start.
+You may only be looking for a short-term job over break.
+In those cases, you should start looking for suitable work a month or more before you hope to start.

 Where to Look for a College Job